Uiedbook/Exabase/README.md

 267.24 µs 1.19 ms 1.48 ms 150X faster
 ```

-### Regularity Cache Tank
+### Log caching

-The Regularity Cache Tank or RCT is a basic LOG file level cache. this means, it
+Log caching is a basic LOG file level cache. this means, it
 stores the entire LOG(n) file of the table in memory, where n is the last active
 LOG file.

 ## Apache 2.0 Licensed

-Opensource.
+Open source.

 [telegram group]("https://t.me/UiedbookHQ").